Special Interest Grants

-The current nine areas of interest are below.
+The current 10 areas of interest are below.

 The Sue Cook Winfrey Fund supports organizations that provide services to adults and children who are abused.
 The focus is on domestic violence.
 The fund shows a preference for residential facilities for children.
 Grants typically range from $5,000 to $200,000.
 Applications are due October 1.

 The Barbara Upton Wilson Fund for humane treatment of animals supports nonprofit organizations that provide care and treatment of animals.
 Awards will be between $2,000 and $5,000.

 The Jennifer Lynn Gray Fund supports organizations and programs that help people with disabilities live better lives.
 Grants typically range from $5,000 to $10,000.
 Applications are due October 1.